SalmaAlassal/Design-Patterns-and-Design-Principles/UML/README.md

 Aggregation is a special type of association.
 It describes a relationship where one class is a part of another class and can exist independently of it.

 Think of it as a *"has-a"* relationship.
-Class A has a class B.
+Class B has a class A.

 ![Aggregation Diagram](/imgs/aggregation.png)